CCAAT-enhancer-binding proteins: Role in osteoporosis

 C/EBPβ has been found to have a role in the development of osteoporosis.
 The full-length isoform of the C/EBPβ protein (LAP) activates the MafB gene, whereas the short isoform (LIP) suppresses it.
 MafB gene activation suppresses the formation of osteoclasts.
 Thus, upregulation of LAP diminishes the number of osteoclasts, and this weakens the osteoporotic process, whereas upregulation of LIP does the opposite, increasing loss of bone mass.

 The LAP/LIP balance is determined by the mTOR protein.
 Inhibition of the expression of mTOR can stop osteoclast activity.

 Role in cancer

 CCAAT/enhancer-binding proteins are often involved in growth arrest and differentiation, which has been interpreted to suggest that these proteins harbor tumor suppressive activities.
 However, CCAAT/enhancer-binding protein over-expression correlates with poor prognosis in glioblastoma and promotes genomic instability in cervical cancer, hinting at an oncogenic role.
 Importantly, however, C/EBPδ acts as a tumor suppressor in pancreatic ductal adenocarcinoma.
 This is of particular interest since only few tumor suppressors have been identified in the context of pancreatic cancer.
 The function of CCAAT/enhancer-binding proteins in cancer is thus clearly context dependent but largely tumor suppressive.

+Role in neurodegeneration

+C/EBPβ levels are increased in cortical samples of Alzheimer's and Parkinson's disease victims at autopsy.
+Cell culture studies in mice and human microglia lines also find increased C/EBPβ activity associated with pathogenic inflammation and cytokine responses.
+Downstream analysis of genes regulated by C/EBPβ have significance in immune response, mitochondrial health, and autophagy.
+Molecular interference of these cellular processes have been shown to play a role in neurodegenerative pathogenesis.
+Genetic and molecular pathways with degenerative implications involving C/EBPβ and its homologs are conserved across multiple model organisms including Mus musculus, Drosophila melanogaster, Caenorhabditis elegans, and Danio rerio.
+Upstream regulators of C/EBPβ include genes known to be associated with neurodegenerative and neurodevelopmental disease when mutated or dysregulated.
+This includes a well characterized cellular stress response pathway involving p38 and JNK.